Effective 8/30/2021 thru 8/28/2022

 Performances and Other Activities

 It is strongly encouraged that students have an acoustic piano at home.
-Some keyboards can work okay, but students get the most out of studying piano by practicing on an acoustic piano.
+Quality keyboards can work okay, but students get the most out of studying piano by practicing on an acoustic piano.
 If a keyboard is chosen instead, the keyboard must be full size and have weighted keys.
 Very early, students will need the full range of a piano keyboard.
 Additionally, learning piano requires considerable strength & agility in the muscles that operate the fingers and move the hand around; the resistance of the keys due to their weight and the weight of the piano action is the primary means by which students develop that strength & agility.

 For the pros & cons of pianos & keyboards, please go to the Pianos & Keyboards page.